yamunariver/interview-j/README.md

 ### Job change
 I am pursuing a new opportunity that aligns with my career goals, offers professional growth, and provides a better fit for my skills and values.

+## if don't no answer

+Ma'am I am glad that you brought this up.
+I'm very keen to learn everything about SQL and C+ and for this I am also pursuing a certification course.
+However, I am still at the stage of learning.
+I can assure you that once you decide to take me on board, under proper training and guidance I will be able to learn quickly

 ### why should i select you

 Selecting me brings a combination of proven skills, a track record of achievements, and a passion for technology, ensuring immediate value and long-term dedication to your team's success.